NicoHood/GPGit/Readme.md

 **Overview of the required tasks:**
 * Create and/or use a 4096-bit RSA keypair for the file signing.
 * Keep your key secret, use a strong unique passphrase for the key.
-* Upload the public key to a key server and publish the [full fingerprint](https://lkml.org/lkml/2016/8/15/445).
+* Upload the public key to a key server and publish the full fingerprint.
 * Sign every new git commit and tag.
-* Create signed compressed release archives.
+* Create signed compressed (xz --best) release archives
+* Upload a strong message digest (sha512) of the archive
+* Configure https for your download server

 [GPGit](https://github.com/NicoHood/gpgit) is meant to bring GPG to the masses.
 It is not only a shell script that automates the process of creating new signed